Michael Bichard, Baron Bichard: Honours and peerage

-Bichard was appointed as a Knight Commander of the Order of the Bath (KCB) in the 1999 Birthday Honours.
+Bichard was appointed Knight Commander of the Order of the Bath (KCB) in the 1999 Birthday Honours.
 On the recommendation of the House of Lords Appointments Commission, he was created a life peer on 24 March 2010, as Baron Bichard, of Nailsworth in the County of Gloucestershire.
 He was introduced in the House of Lords on 29 March, where he sits on the crossbenches.